Guide to Affiliate Marketing in the UK

 - Online revenue for health and wellness increased 63% from March-April 2020

 - Online revenue for business solutions increased 52% from March-April 2020

 In 2020, smartphone affiliate spend accounted for over two-fifths of all spend indicating an upwards trajectory for the industry.
-Advertisers not already targeting smartphone users should consider recruiting partners that specialise in reaching this growing consumer group.
+Advertisers not already targeting smartphone users should consider recruiting partners that specialize in reaching this growing consumer group.

 The key players for voucher affiliates are Global Savings Group, Vouchercodes.co.uk, MyVoucherCodes, Honey, and Vouchercloud.
-Traditionally, these sites have promoted voucher codes and offers through standard placements such as on-site exposure and newsletter inclusion.
+Traditionally, these sites have promoted coupon codes and offers through standard placements such as on-site exposure and newsletter inclusion.
 However, over the past few years, many have been driving innovation within the sector, by developing new features and capabilities in their offering.
 Vouchercloud recently developed in-app geo-targeting campaigns and Global Savings Group now offers influencer collaborations and content exposure.
 In addition to voucher affiliates, cashback affiliates, such as TopCashback and Quidco, are also key players in the market.